Lesbian literature: 1970 to the present: Second wave feminism, mainstream acceptance, and diversification

 Lesbian feminist and womanist Audre Lorde wrote several books from the 1970s to the 1990s.

 The feminist movement in the late 1960s and early 1970s saw the development of a more politicized voice in lesbian literature and more mainstream acceptance of lesbian-themed literature that moved away from the 'tragic lesbian' theme that had dominated earlier works.
 A pioneering autobiographical novel of this era was the picaresque 1973 novel Rubyfruit Jungle by Rita Mae Brown, which became a national best-seller.
+It was innovative for accepting and valuing its protagonist's lesbianism, departing from the tropes of prior lesbian literature rooted in The Well of Loneliness.
 Jill Johnston argued for lesbian separatism in her 1973 book Lesbian Nation.
 In the 1970s, the voices of American lesbians of color began to be heard, including works by Audre Lorde, Jewelle Gomez, Paula Gunn Allen, Cherrie Moraga, and Gloria Anzaldua.
 One of the foundational texts of black lesbian literature is Ann Allen Shockley’s novel, Loving Her.
 Published in 1974, Loving Her is widely considered to be one of the first, if not the first, published pieces of black lesbian literature.
 Joanna Russ's 1975 novel The Female Man contains an alternative universe inhabited solely by lesbians.
 The 1970s also saw the advent of feminist and LGBTQ publishing houses, such as Naiad Press, and literary magazines like Sinister Wisdom, and Conditions which published lesbian works.
 Adrienne Rich and Judy Grahn were important poets and essayists of the era.
-Patience and Sarah by Alma Routsong, published under the pen name "Isabel Miller" in 1971, examined the historical confines of a romance between two 19th century women in a Boston Marriage.
+Patience and Sarah by Alma Routsong, published under the pen name "Isabel Miller" in 1971, examined the historical confines of a romance between two 19th-century women in a Boston Marriage.